-We have audited the financial statements of The Adler Planetarium (the "Adler"), which comprise the statement of financial position as of June 30, 2023 and 2022 and the related statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of The Adler Planetarium (a nonprofit organization) (the "Entity"), which comprise the statement of financial position as of June 30, 2024, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Adler as of June 30, 2023 and 2022 and the changes in its net assets, functional expenses, and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of June 30, 2024 and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for opinion

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audits of the Financial Statements section of our report.
-We are required to be independent of the Adler and to meet our ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We conducted our audit of the financial statements in accordance with auditing standards generally accepted in the United States of America (US GAAS).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are required to be independent of the Entity and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.